 The reason I believe that my chinchilla has her clock messed up slightly is due to the basement where she is located currently.

 She does not get any form of natural light, apart from a few window wells that allow a small amount of natural light into the room.

 For the record, I intend to change the room where I keep my chinchilla in the next few weeks.

 We have canned lights like a movie theatre style basement and 2 small older style windows, but they have covers on them and barely allow any light into the basement.

 I know, I know, animals just seem to have a way of knowing.

 My dog, for instance, knows his feeding time down to the minute regardless of various lighting, environments, etc.

-In my opinion, I think it’s entirely possible for your chinchilla just to pick 2 times of the day which one will always be early morning and one will be either evening or creeping into the night to be active.
+In my opinion, I think it’s entirely possible for your chinchilla just to pick 2 times of the day to be active, one of which will always be early morning and the other either evening or creeping into the night.

 Another fun fact, my chinchilla doesn’t like playtime in the mornings.

 I’ve tried.
 Failed miserably.